pgaskin/repogen/README.md

 # repogen
 repogen is an easy way to generate a Debian repository.

-repogen supports signing, generating a Contents index, overriding the Maintainer field on packages, a web interface, automatically updating the repository, and more.
+repogen supports signing, generating a Contents index, overriding the Maintainer field on packages, a web interface, package search, automatically updating the repository, and more.

 ### Installation
 repogen can be downloaded from the [releases](https://github.com/geek1011/repogen/releases/latest) page, or installed from the debian [repository](https://deb.geek1011.net/packages/stable/).